 There is no Internet or television, and you wouldn’t miss either if you’re on holidays*, but there’s a small portable DVD player (handy in bad weather) that we hooked up to our iPod so we could play music and Italian-language lessons.
 There’s also a small selection of books and magazines, though nothing in English.
 The only hi-tech things in the place are the microwave (which we didn’t use) and the Gaggia espresso maker (which we greatly appreciated).

 As the attention to detail demonstrates – there was ample of everything including plenty of kitchen supplies, along with a fridge thoughtfully stocked full of food – the owners obviously love the trullo and make good use of it and it shows.
 Maria fondly recollected family pizza parties and barbecues – and by the end of our stay we had our own fond memories of the same.
 More on those in another post.

-- A note on telecommunications: the lack of Internet and phone did prove a nuisance for us unfortunately as we were working, although it probably wouldn’t bother people looking to get away from it all.
+- A note on telecommunications: the lack of Internet and phone on the fringes of Alberobello did prove a nuisance for us unfortunately as we were working, although it probably wouldn’t bother people looking to get away from it all.
 We used two USB broadband modems, one by Vodaphone and one by TIM.
 They either didn’t work at all, they worked but were excruciatingly slow, or we had to go outside to get a signal, which wasn’t much fun when it rained.
 Oddly enough, our Italian TIM SIM also didn’t work very well – it was mostly on ‘Emergency Only’ and while I could dial our Dubai mobile from it, I couldn’t call anyone else most of the time.
 If staying connected is essential, discuss your requirements with the owner before booking.
 If you like the idea of a trullo but want something closer to town, HomeAway has more trulli in the area.